Loading slang details...

 Get creative with these meme template ideas featuring "like (لايك)".
 These prompts can help you create hilarious memes that capture the essence of this slang term.

-To like a post on social media (from English "like")
+To follow someone on social media (from the English "follow").

 A ban from a group, forum, or game (from the English "ban").